The Geometry of Concepts: Sparse Autoencoder Feature Structure: Breaking Down SAE Vectors by PCA Component

-\section{Breaking Down SAE Vectors by PCA Component}
+\section{Breaking Down SAE Vectors by PCA~Component}

 An additional investigation of structure we undertake is quantifying how SAE vectors are distributed throughout the PCA components of the activations vectors.
-To do this, we define a PCA score:
+To~accomplish this, we define a PCA score:

-This metric is a weighted sum between $0$ and $1$ measuring approximately where in the PCA each SAE feature lies.
-In Figure~\ref{fig:sae-per-pca}, we plot this metric on a single Gemma Scope SAE (the results look similar on all Gemma Scope SAEs), and we see that there is an intriguing dip into earlier PCA features in the last third of SAE features.
+{This} metric is a weighted sum between $0$ and $1$ measuring approximately where in the PCA each SAE feature lies.
+In~Figure~\ref{fig:sae-per-pca}, we plot this metric on a single Gemma Scope SAE (the results look similar on all Gemma Scope SAEs), and~we see that there is an intriguing dip into earlier PCA features in the last third of SAE~features.